himmAllRight/himmAllRight-source/content/post/using-kid3.md

 </center>

-After using kid3 it for a bit, I fell into a workflow that made the tedious task of editing multiple files into a single album easier do.
-In particular, I learned that I could select multiple files, and edited a field for all of the selected items at one time.
+After using kid3 it for a bit, I fell into a workflow that made the tedious task of grouping multiple files into single albums easier do.
+In particular, I learned that I could select multiple files, and edit a field to apply to all of the selected items at one time.
 Using this technique, I was able to write the artist, album, and year only once, instead of 10+ times for each album.
 This made it *much more* efficient than methods I had previously used while editing metadata.